 1. Choose a title that best describes the app.

-The app name must be concise, specific, easy to remember and incite curiosity.
-It’s the most important factor on the ASO list and will motivate users to investigate your app further, so spend more time on it because you can only use 30 characters in the title and as many on the subtitle, so use this allowance wisely.
+The app name must be concise, specific, easy to remember, and incite curiosity.
+It’s the most critical factor on the ASO list.
+It will motivate users to investigate your app further, so spend more time on it because you can only use 30 characters in the title and as many in the subtitle, so use this allowance wisely.

 2. Select the most relevant keywords.

 Research is easy, but keyword selection is art.
-Combine autocomplete tools and Apple Search Ads to find relevant keywords and use less populated keywords to reduce the likelihood of being pushed to the back of search results because most of your competitors have used them.
+Combine autocomplete tools and Apple Search Ads to find relevant keywords.
+Use less populated keywords to reduce the likelihood of being pushed to the back of search results because most of your competitors have used them.

 3. Write an app description like you are explaining it to someone who doesn’t have a clue what’s it about.

-Make it readable, use two to three keywords relevant for your app, but don’t overstuff it with keywords.
-If the user has browsed the store and reached this stage – you’re lucky, you’ve already ignited a spark.
+Make it readable; use two to three keywords relevant to your app, but don’t overstuff it with keywords.
+If the user has browsed the store and reached this stage – you’re lucky; you’ve already ignited a spark.
 Keep the fire burning by describing functionalities and features in more detail.
-Tell why is it worth the download or how it solves a user problem.
+Tell why it is worth downloading or how it solves a user problem.

 4. Screenshot quality matters.

 Screenshots are the epitome of user experience.
-You can write the best app description but if the visual delivery doesn’t support your story, the user will quickly lose interest.
-Choose clear, high-quality screenshots that represent the most important features of your app.
-This is how users will get the real feel of the app.
+Choose clear, high-quality screenshots representing your app’s most essential features.
+This is how users will get the natural feel of the app.
+You can write the best app description, but if the visual delivery doesn’t support your story, the user will quickly lose interest.

 Mobile video traffic accounts for nearly 60 percent of total mobile data.
-30-second long App Preview videos are powerful instigators of user interest as they will bring the app closer to your audience by providing them with greater visual insights.
+Read our guides on great Facebook video ad examples – 30-second-long App Preview videos are potent instigators of user interest.
+They will bring the app closer to your audience by providing them with more significant visual insights.

 6. Select the right app category.

 Go for the category that best describes your app.
+Having a great mobile marketing agency can help you select the best one for your app.
 If there is more than one, choose the one with fewer competitors.
-Don’t put the wrong category as such mistake can affect the app review process and mess up your overall rankings.
+Don’t put the wrong category, as such a mistake can affect the app review process and your overall rankings.